robertnowell/bsq/README.md

 # bsq
-A maximum square problem for finding largest area of a two dimensional map free of obstacle characters
+A maximum square problem for finding largest area of a two dimensional map free of obstacle characters.
+See bsq_subject.pdf for project information.

 ## Implementation